wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

-**Web template** is a simple entity with only the following attributes available.
+**Web Template** is a simple entity that contains the following attributes:

-* **Name**.
-When template is included in other content, or extended by other templates, it is referred to by this name.
+- **Name** - When a template is included in other content, or extended by other templates, it is referred to by this name.
-* **Source**.
-The source content of the template.
-It can be a static text, HTML fragment, or, most often, a layout using Liquid.
+- **Source** - The source content of the template.
+It can be static text, an HTML fragment, or most often, a layout by using Liquid.
-* **MIME Type**.
-Defines what MIME type the server will send to the client when the template is rendered.
-If value is not provided, the value will be `text/html` is assumed, which is a standard type for HTML pages.
+- **MIME type** - Defines what MIME type that the server will send to the client when the template is rendered.
+If value is not provided, the value is assumed to be `text/html`, which is a standard type for HTML pages.
 It's possible to create a web template that will render specialized content.
 For example, you can create a web template that will return some Common Data Service data in `json` format.
-In this case MIME type would be set to `application/json`.
+In this case, the MIME type would be set to `application/json`.

 ## Web template management

-Liquid implementations within Power Apps portals contain a number of [Template tags](https://docs.microsoft.com/powerapps/maker/portals/liquid/template-tags/?azure-portal=true) that help managing templates and promote reusability.
+Liquid implementations within Power Apps portals contain a number of [Template tags](https://docs.microsoft.com/powerapps/maker/portals/liquid/template-tags/?azure-portal=true) that help manage templates and promote reusability.

-### fetchxml
+### FetchXML tag

-Allows user to query data from Common Data Service and renders the results in a page.
+The `fetchxml` tag allows users to query data from Common Data Service and renders the results in a page.

 ```xml
 {% fetchxml varResults %}